Connect with others who understand.

 Drooling in your sleep might not be a direct side effect of your diabetes medication, but it might result from a common side effect.

 Acid reflux or GERD can involve heartburn, a sour taste in your mouth, and trouble swallowing.
 When acid from your stomach irritates the esophagus (the tube connecting your throat to your stomach), your body might respond to the irritation by producing more saliva.
 These GERD symptoms might lead you to drool in your sleep.
-Acid reflux can also be caused by a hiatal hernia (when the upper part of your stomach is compressed, spilling contents up the esophagus).
+Acid reflux is also more likely if you’re living with a hiatal hernia (when the upper part of your stomach slides up through the diaphragm and into your chest).

 When To Seek Medical Advice